Gaza shelves stocked, but hope in short supply

 "Therefore, people's hopes for a better future are crushed by reality and will remain on hold until the prison walls fall."

-Nearly 6,000 tons of food, fuel and other supplies are transferred into the Gaza Strip every day via Israel.
+Nearly 6,000 tonnes of food, fuel and other supplies are transferred into the Gaza Strip every day via Israel.
 But among the items it routinely refuses to let in are cement and steel, both of which are needed to help rebuild from Israel's offensive against Hamas and its rocket teams in the winter of 2008-09.

 But Egypt's recent uprising has eroded policing in the Sinai, allowing smugglers to bring in more supplies through tunnels, aiding the reconstruction of Gaza's infrastructure.